Bio for Chaplain Norris Burkes, Lt.Col, USAF, ret.

 He is currently the part time pastor of Community Church, an American Baptist parish in Nevada City California.

 He graduated from Baylor University, Waco, TX with a Bachelor of Arts in religion and journalism.
 He has a Master of Divinity degree from Golden Gate Seminary in Mill Valley CA and a Master of Fine Arts in Creative Writing from Pacific University in Portland OR.
-He is close to completing — but will likely never finish — the Master’s of Journalism program at University of Nevada, Reno.
+He came close to completing — but will likely never finish — the Master’s of Journalism program at University of Nevada, Reno in 2022.

 Chaplain Norris has a tattoo on his left shoulder to recall running two marathons of 26 miles, completing the 2013 Air Force marathon in a little over 5 hours.
 He still thinks he can play golf, but says he is not yet to be trusted with keeping accurate score.